thoughtspot/thoughtspot.github.io/_app-integrate/SAML/configure-SAML-siteminder.md

 ---
 title: [Configure CA SiteMinder]
-tags:
+tags: [security]
 keywords: SAML,security,"active directory",authenticate,siteminder,certificate
 last_updated: tbd
 summary: "CA SiteMinder can be used as an Identity Provider for single sign on to ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Before configuring CA SiteMinder, you must [configure SAML in ThoughtSpot](ts-as-sp.html#).
+Before configuring CA SiteMinder, you must [configure SAML in ThoughtSpot](configure-SAML-with-tscli#).
 Use this procedure to set up CA SiteMinder for use with ThoughtSpot:

 1. Configure the Local Identity Provider Entity as follows: